 “The Council is coming up with a regulatory scheme for all the players in the sector to include brokers, agents, developers, marketers and managers of real estate.
 This is to ensure that the standards are harmonised,” he stated.

-He said the Council would, among other things, prohibit cash payments for real estate transactions, which would strengthen the government’s anti-corruption initiatives and curb other financial malpractice in the sector.
+He said the Council would, among other things, prohibit cash payments for real estate transactions, which would strengthen the government’s anti-corruption initiatives and curb other financial malpractices in the sector.

-“I am very pleased that you have identified the collaboration of individuals, institutions and industry as the catalyst to improving our home ownership status as a country,” he told the GCGL and GREDA.
+“I am very pleased that you have identified the collaboration of individuals, institutions and industry as the catalyst to improving our home ownership status as a country,” he said.